Vitamin D Deficiency and Neurological Symptoms Are Linked?

 vitamin D deficiency and neurological symptoms

-In this read, I will discuss how vitamin D deficiency and neurological symptoms have a connection.
+I will discuss how vitamin D deficiency and neurological symptoms are connected in this read.
 The blog aims to shed light on the relationship between vitamin D deficiency and neurological symptoms, exploring the importance of this crucial nutrient for brain health.

 What is Vitamin D?